june-in-exile/concert-ticket/README.md

 $ cp .env.example .env
 ```

-Note that in the first line of `.env` you can choose which chain you would like to use (default to "ANVIL", which is for local testing).
+Note that in the first line of `.env` you can choose which chain you would like to use (default to "ARB_SEPOLIA", while "ANVIL" is for local testing).

+## Run on Localhost

+### Environment Settings

+- Node v20.17.0
+- npm v10.9.0

-## 2. Fork Arbitrum Sepolia
+### 1. Fork Arbitrum Sepolia

 _(This step is required only for local testing.)_